 As with other surcharges, you can select options and criteria for things like "per night" or "per guest" multipliers or that it only be applied to certain properties, listing sites or seasons.
 Once you're done, click the Save button.
 If you have different RDD amounts for different properties, create them all.

 After your RDD surcharges are created, new quotes and bookings will begin to show the RDD line item in the charges from that point forward.
 If the RDD charge is not showing, check the criteria on the surcharges you created and make sure it applies to the type of quote or booking you created.
 For instance, the season, listing site or property may be different.

 It's important to understand that the charge that is created is the same as any other type of surcharge.
 There is nothing special about an RDD charge that changes how it's shown or paid for.
-It simply increase the total of the quote or booking by that amount exactly the same as if you entered a new management fee or higher rent amount.
+It simply increases the total of the quote or booking by that amount exactly the same as if you entered a new management fee or higher rent amount.